 3. PG&E: PG &E is removing trees they have identified and is continuing to conduct inspections to identify recent tree deaths and trees that otherwise pose a threat to its transmission lines.
-PG&E also has a new Debris and Wood Management Program which is intended to remove trees cut by PG&E. To report dead, dying, or diseased trees near power lines contact PG&E at 800-743-5000.
+To report dead, dying, or diseased trees near power lines contact PG&E at 800-743-5000.
 Some signs of a dead, dying or diseased tree are bare branches, brown leaves or needles, a cracked or leaning trunk and trails of fine sawdust near the tree base indicating an insect attack.
 If you identify such a tree and it is close to a power line, don't attempt to remove or prune it.
+Contact PG&E at the above number if their contractors have performed work on your property and left debris or logs behind contrary to your wishes.

 4. Caltrans: Caltrans is removing trees that may fall within their infrastructure, typically any dead or dying tree within 200 feet of a state highway.

 5. Amador Water Agency (AWA): Amador Water Agency is marking and removing trees that could potentially fall onto AWA infrastructure and water lines.
 To learn more about AWA tree removal efforts, contact Damon Wyckoff at firstname.lastname@example.org.